On the Classification of Perfect Prishchepov Groups: Introduction

-A central focus in the theory of cyclically presented groups is the analysis of algebraic properties of \(G_n(w)\) as \(n\) varies.
-Of particular interest is the property of perfectness, defined as the vanishing of the abelianization.
-This question has been examined for several subfamilies, including \(H(r,n,s)\) \cite{MR4315549,MR4418964,williams2019generalized}, \(H(n,m)\) \cite{Odoni,GHow}, and \(G_n(m,k)\) \cite{MR2488144, Will1}, as well as for the broader class of Prishchepov groups \cite{MR4315549}.
-Additional research has addressed structural properties such as the finiteness of abelianizations \cite{MR1967243} within larger families of cyclically presented groups, where the Prishchepov family constitutes a subfamily.
+A central theme in the theory of cyclically presented groups is the study of algebraic properties of \(G_n(w)\) as \(n\) varies.
+One property of particular interest is \emph{perfectness}, that is, the vanishing of the abelianisation.
+This problem has been investigated for many subfamilies, including \(H(r,n,s)\) \cite{MR4315549,MR4418964,williams2019generalized}, \(H(n,m)\) \cite{Odoni,GHow}, and \(G_n(m,k)\) \cite{MR2488144, Will1}, as well as for the Prishchepov groups \cite{MR4315549}.
+Other work has focused on structural properties such as the finiteness of abelianisations \cite{MR1967243}, within larger families of cyclically presented groups in which the Prishchepov family appears as a subfamily.

+Perfectness is almost obvious in certain cases, leading to the following definition. \begin{defn}[Trivially perfect] The group \(P(r,n,k,s,q)\) is \emph{trivially perfect} if $|r-s|=1$ and any of the following hold modulo \(n\):